 Two years after I graduated from veterinary university I met a dog named Max in my practice.
 He was an 18-year old German Shepherd in perfect health.
 He was rescued at age of 6 and since then he’d eaten exclusively a fresh homemade diet.
 Until then, I’d never seen a dog who lived that long.
 In veterinary literature the typical life span of big breed dogs is about 10 to 12 years.

 Meeting Max made me realize that nutrition plays a significant role in dogs’ health.
 So I started to study small animal clinical nutrition.
-I graduated in 2016.
-Since then, I’ve turned away from conventional medicine.
+Since I graduated in 2016, I’ve turned away from conventional medicine.

 I believe dogs are “designed” to eat raw meat diets … and they should eat their ancestral diet.
 Our domesticated dogs share more than 90% of the DNA of wolves and coyotes.